microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 modules.
 However, there is no simple way to discover where these functions are and what types of data the function is relevant to.

+Pivot functions do not implement any new InfoSec functionality.
+Instead they wrap existing MSTICPy functions and classes and make them easier to discover and use.
+They also standardize the parameters, syntax and output format for these functions.

 Pivot functions bring this functionality together grouped around *Entities*.
 Entities are representations of real-world objects found commonly in CyberSec investigations.
 Some examples are: IpAddress, Host, Account, URL.

 The pivot functions are attached to the entities most relevant to that operation.
-E.g. IP geolocation lookup is a method of the IpAddress entity.
+E.g. IP geo-location lookup is a method of the IpAddress entity.
 The functions are also grouped into logical containers.
 You can see some examples here of functions being run on the IpAddress entity in the "util" group.